What is SSL Stripping and How to Stop SSL Stripping Attack?

 • Server C

-This is how the attack happens:
+This is how the SSL Stripping attack happens:

-> Victim B wants to open their internet banking over a secure HTTPS connection.
+• Victim B wants to open their internet banking over a secure HTTPS connection.
 But at the same time, the attacker, too, wants to access B’s credentials.

-> Now, when victim B tries to access their banking website, attacker A acts as a default gateway and intercepts their request.
+• When victim B tries to access their banking website, attacker A acts as a default gateway and intercepts their request.
 After receiving all the details in an unencrypted form (as A has interrupted the secure connection), it forwards all the details to the server, thus acting as a ‘bridge’ between B and C.

 Note: During this process, the connection between A and C remains secured so no third-party can intervene there, but the connection between A and B remains unencrypted.

-> If attacker A is successful in stripping the SSL encryption in a man-in-the-middle (MITM) attack, any data that victim B types, including login credentials, passwords, and credit card numbers, will be transmitted in plaintext and will be vulnerable to interception and modification by the attacker.
+• If attacker A is successful in stripping the SSL encryption in a man-in-the-middle (MITM) attack, any data that victim B types, including login credentials, passwords, and credit card numbers, will be transmitted in plaintext and will be vulnerable to interception and modification by the attacker.
 This can expose sensitive information to risk and undermine the victim’s trust in the security of their communication.

 There you have it!
 It is that easy to get in the middle and steal user information.
 So what can be done?
 First, let us discuss the best ways of combating sslstrip.
 But before that, let us discuss why it is such a threat to cybersecurity.